Jan and Jędrzej Śniadecki Street, Bydgoszcz: Tenement at 53

 Originally at Elisabethstraße 27, it was the property of a real estate owner (Zimmermeister), Michael Engelhard, living at Nr.57.
 The building was designed for renting.

 The elevation is essentially remarkable by the impressive decorated balconies with Neo-Baroque accents: balustrades, heavy corbels, pilasters around the openings and a highly ornamented grand lintel on the second floor.
+The building was refurbished in 2017.